digitalpalidictionary/rus/src/tpr.md

 # Tipitaka Pali Reader

 **Tipitaka Pali Reader** is an excellent new app for reading Pāḷi texts being developed by [Ven.
 Subhuti](https://americanmonk.org/) and Ven.
-Pannaadhaja in Myanmar.
+Paññadhaja in Myanmar.
 You can find out more information about TPR on [this website](https://americanmonk.org/tipitaka-pali-reader/).

 TPR is available for all OS's and devices.
 Download the latest version for Windows, Mac, LInux, iOS, Android from [this page on GitHub](https://github.com/bksubhuti/tipitaka-pali-reader/releases)